Diegol314/out-of-bag-prediction-balls-random-forests-metric-spaces/README.md

 ## Overview

-The code builds on [pyfrechet](https://github.com/matthieubulte/pyfrechet) (with the latest commit ID: 3e02448261f47f95649693b968a47c9a95be3e6e), which contains the implementation of random forests in metric spaces.
+The code builds on [pyfrechet](https://github.com/matthieubulte/pyfrechet) (with commit ID: 3e02448261f47f95649693b968a47c9a95be3e6e), which contains the implementation of random forests in metric spaces.
 Several additions are made to implement OOB predictions, new metric spaces, and other features required in the paper.

 ## Repository Structure